 The Long and Torturous Journey

-Despite the availability of advanced technology that could replace animal experiments, Noveprim still exported 143 monkeys from its Mauritius farm in 2013.
-That’s via its Spanish center.
-All to Covance.
-For they are a notorious animal testing laboratory.
+Despite the availability of advanced technology that could replace animal experiments, Noveprim still exported 143 monkeys.
+That’s also from its Mauritius farm in 2013 and via its Spanish center.
+All to Covance because they are a notorious animal testing laboratory.
 Most surprisingly with monkey facilities in Madison, WI, and also Alice, TX.
 These monkeys endured a grueling, isolated, and also terrifying journey.
 Most surprisingly of at least 9,000 miles.
 Again, that’s before reaching the US laboratory.
 All where more suffering and eventually death awaited them.

-In the same year, Noveprim sent an additional 606 monkeys directly from Mauritius to three US animal laboratories:
+In the same year, Noveprim sent an additional 606 monkeys directly from Mauritius.
+That’s to three US animal laboratories:

 1. 434 to Covance Research Products Inc. in Madison, WI, and/or Alice, TX.